 There are lots of ways to tap into creativity.
 However, coming up with ideas isn’t the only challenge.
 Despite the creative agency perception of bean bags and games rooms, a lot more goes on behind the process.

 Business owners need ideas that are also strategic and impactful.
 It’s here that data can be used to drive innovation.

 Without insights and data, we neglect to see what will truly resonate with our audience.
 More importantly, we won’t include this in our strategy and messaging to appeal to them.

-Some business owners I speak with try to launch their business or service without even doing their hard research or testing first.
+Some business owners I speak with try to launch without even doing their hard research or testing first.

 Look how laundry detergent is promoted.
 There are different aspects which will appeal to different customers and their purchasing choice.
 One particular brand might promote the tough cleaning action, one on longer lasting fresh smell, another on softness.
-Each different brand knew what their customers wanted.
+They knew what their customer wanted.